-Using a light meter for shooting videos or analog photography is crucial.
+Using a light meter for shooting videos or photos is crucial.
 Unfortunately, not all devices have built-in or accurate light meters.
-So, what’s one to do?
-Well, with the introduction of light meter apps for your smartphone, you’re totally covered.
+So what’s one to do?
+Well, with the introduction of powerful light meter apps for your smartphone, you’re totally covered.

-What Is A Light Meter & Why Do I Need One?
+What Is a Light Meter and Why Do I Need One?

 A light meter is a device for measuring light.
-This allows you to read the amount of light in your surroundings and determine your shutter stop and aperture value.
+This allows you to read the amount of light in your surroundings and determine the perfect shutter speed and aperture value.
 These light meter tools are useful for creating properly exposed images.

-Most modern DSLR’s and mirrorless cameras have some sort of built-in light meter.
-Old school film photographers are less fortunate.
-Many older film cameras do not have reliable light metering systems, or in many cases, none at all.
+Most modern DSLRs and mirrorless cameras have some sort of built-in light meter.
+Old-school film photographers are less fortunate.
+Many older film cameras do not have reliable light metering systems, and in many cases, they have nothing at all.

-Looking at how complicated and heavy that light meter works, there’s no wonder the world invented light meter apps!
+Considering how complicated and heavy that light meter is, there’s no wonder the world invented light meter apps!

 Do Light Meter Apps Actually Work?

-You will achieve working, accurate results from your light meter app if used correctly.
-It’s as easy as that!
+So if there is one key thing to remember, it’s this: You will achieve working, accurate results from your light meter app if you use it correctly.

-The final point to note is that the effectiveness of a light meter app comes down to the app’s developers in conjunction with the smartphone you are using.
+One final note: The effectiveness of a light meter app comes down to the app developers and the smartphone you are using.

-Newer versions of smartphones are equipped with the latest photo-taking technology, updated firmware, and higher phone quality overall.
-Naturally, lights meter apps will work better on newer devices.
+Newer smartphones – especially smartphones designed for photographers – are equipped with the latest photographic technology.
+Naturally, light meter apps will work better on these advanced devices.

 iOS Light Meter Apps

-This light meter app by Nuwaste studios is made for your iOS device.
-It fits into your pocket, directly accessible on your smartphone.
-This light meter can be used for film photography shooters and those who photograph with all manual settings.
+This light meter app is made for your iOS device.
+It fits into your pocket and is directly accessible on your smartphone.
+This light meter can be used for film photography shooters and those who photograph with manual settings.

-It has a simple interface and features when compared to competing apps.
+Pocket Light Meter has a simple interface and basic features.
 That can be good or bad depending on your personal preferences.

 The myLightMeter Pro app works on any iPad and iPhone.
-Designed by a photographer, this light meter app is focused on reliability and precision for both digital and film photography and videography.
+Designed by a photographer, this light meter app offers reliability and precision for both digital and film photography as well as videography.

-It can read dark scenes and has an incident and reflected light metering modes.
-Although, take note: the incident light reading needs a diffuser attached to the front of the camera.
+It can read dark scenes and has incident and reflected light metering modes.
+But take note: the incident light reading needs a diffuser attached to the front of the camera.

-You can select the aperture, speed, ISO and exposure compensation.
-Shutter speed ranges from 4 minutes to 1/8000 sec.
-Aperture options range from 1.0 to 512, and ISO from 3 to 6400.
+You can select the aperture, shutter speed, ISO, and exposure compensation.
+Shutter speed options range from 4 minutes to 1/8000s.
+Aperture options range from 1.0 to 512, and ISO options range from 3 to 6400.